There are a massive number of effects of climate change.

 However, when it changes in mere decades as opposed to millions of years, all life on Earth is severely affected.

-In fact, some experts predict that over 1 million species could become extinct by 2050.
+In fact, some experts predict that over 1 million species of plants and animals could become extinct (Source).

 Ocean acidification is yet another effect of climate change.

-The increasing PH of oceans due to carbon dioxide being absorbed will affect marine life at the bottom of the food chain.
+The increasing PH of oceans due to carbon dioxide will affect marine life at the bottom of the food chain.

-In the worst case scenario, it is possible that ocean acidification will wipe out almost all ocean life.
+In the worst-case scenario, ocean acidification may wipe out almost all ocean life.

-The polar ice caps as well as glaciers around the world play an important role in regulating temperature by not only absorbing heat, but also by reflecting the sun's light (see albedo).
+The polar ice caps, as well as glaciers around the world, play an essential role in regulating temperature by not only absorbing heat but also by reflecting the sun's light.

 Hence, if these glaciers melt, millions of people will have to struggle for water, and wars over natural resources may occur in the far future.